 Consider a few reasons why remote, at-home working arrangements increase team engagement ― and, by extension, organizational productivity.

 Beyond better hiring and recruitment, consider the benefits flexibility offers to your existing workforce.
 Remote workers have more room to balance their jobs and personal lives.
-They can relocate, travel, care for their families, pursue hobbies and engage in other non-work-related activities without sacrificing their careers.
+They can relocate, travel, care for their families, go to the dentist, pursue hobbies and engage in other nonwork-related activities without sacrificing their careers.

 One common concern among companies that haven’t embraced remote, on-demand work is team cohesion.
 How do you ensure the members of your workforce don’t become isolated?
 The truth is that companies should be more concerned about teamwork in their brick-and-mortar environments.

 Thanks to a proliferation in communication technology, virtual teams tend to connect more frequently and on a deeper level than they would in person.
-In addition to everyday tools such as Slack, Skype, Dropbox and Google Drive – which make virtual collaboration easy for any team – remote workers benefit from self-paced and self-directed learning and gamification embedded in their workflows.
+In addition to everyday tools, such as Slack, Zoom, Dropbox and Google Drive, which make virtual collaboration easy for any team, remote workers benefit from self-paced and self-directed learning and gamification embedded in their workflows.

 Collaboration is built into many remote working arrangements and talent networks.
-The most effective networks optimize virtual communication and productivity in tandem, bringing together skilled workers across states (and even countries) and allowing members to share tips and stories and forge connections with one another.
-These relationships simply wouldn’t happen outside of a virtual environment.
+The most effective networks optimize virtual communication and productivity in tandem, bringing together skilled workers across states and countries and allowing members to share tips and stories and forge connections with one another.
+These relationships wouldn’t happen outside of a virtual environment.

 Once again, autonomy increases engagement.
-Remote workers have greater freedom ― the freedom to avoid a troublesome co-worker, to leave an unproductive conversation, to choose when and how to engage.
-They’re in control of their own environments, and they report feeling less stressed as a result.
+Remote workers have greater freedom ― the ability to avoid a troublesome co-worker, to leave an unproductive conversation, to choose when and how to engage.
+They’re in control of their own environments and they report feeling less stressed as a result.